 1. Positioning and differentiating your business

-A focussed brand strategy helps you to differentiate your products or services within a current or new industry category to stay ahead of your competition.
-By defining and highlighting how you differ from your competitors, you can dominate, defend and grow your market sector.
+A focussed brand strategy helps you to position your products or services within a current or new industry category to stay ahead of your competition.
+By defining and highlighting how you differ from your competitors, you can grow your market share.

 As an example, let’s look at green energy provider Bulb.
 They set out to revolutionise the energy industry by selling sustainable energy through simple pricing, and so positioned themselves at the complete polar opposite of the energy market.
 No ‘dirty energy’ or complex confusing tariffs, which consumers experience from big corporate suppliers.